DaVita Incident Update

 DaVita IT, security, and external cybersecurity experts are working diligently to investigate and address the incident.
 DaVita has taken steps, including the following:

-- Care Continuity: While the incident has resulted in disruption to our internal operations, we continue to have contingency plans and manual processes in place where needed with a focus on continuity of patient care.
+- Care Continuity: While the incident has resulted in disruption to our internal operations, we continue to have contingency plans in place where needed with a focus on continuity of patient care.
 Importantly, care delivery at our centers and for patients treated at home continues, and we continue to accept patients.

 - Containment and Remediation: DaVita activated its incident response protocols and implemented containment measures, including proactively disconnecting parts of the network.
 We also engaged Palo Alto’s Unit 42, Mandiant and CYPFER to assist with response, remediation and recovery efforts.
 When we determined this was a ransomware incident, we disconnected the affected systems from our network.
 Those systems are isolated and remain offline with no network traffic coming in or out of the environment to them.